About Portland Park Rangers

 Duties and Training

 Portland Park Rangers are not law enforcement officers, but do have authority under City Code to issue park exclusions or citations.
-In addition to ongoing in-service training, all staff within the Park Ranger program, including dispatchers, undergo a 4-week Park Ranger Academy.
+In addition to ongoing in-service training, all staff within the Park Ranger program, including dispatchers, complete a four-week Park Ranger Academy.

 Trainings at Ranger Academy include sessions on proactive engagement, de-escalation, trauma-informed communication, educational approaches to enforcement, threat assessment, anti-bias training and more.
 Our training regimen emphasizes dignity and respect for all park visitors to promote equity and reduce disparities.
 Equity and inclusion are a core value of the City of Portland and of the Ranger program.